LeaVerou/lea.verou.me/2024/context-chips/index.md

 there were at least 50 such questions, so any increase in friction would quickly add up — even one extra click was pushing it.
 And we needed a sufficiently **high response rate** to have a good <abbr title="Confidence Interval">CI</abbr>.
 But it also needed to facilitate **quantitative** data analysis.

-Oh, and all of that should involve **minimal engineering effort**, as the engineering team was tiny and stretched thin.
+Oh, and all of that should involve **minimal engineering effort**, as the (tiny) engineering team was already stretched thin.

 Did I hear anyone say _overconstrained_? 😅

 ### Idea 1: Quick context

 Initially, I took these constraints to heart.
 Misguided as it may have been, the comment field and the infrastructure around it already existed, so I designed a UI that revealed relevant positive/negative sentiment options using contextual [progressive disclosure](https://www.nngroup.com/articles/progressive-disclosure/).
-These inserted predefined responses into the comment field with a single click.
+These **inserted predefined responses** into the comment field with a single click.

-Being a purely client-side interaction meant it could be implemented in a day, and it _still_ kept end-user friction to a minimum:
+Being a purely client-side interaction meant it could be implemented in a day, and it _still_ kept end-user friction at bay: providing sentiment was optional and only required a single click.
-1 optional extra click to provide sentiment.

 In theory, quantitative data analysis was not optimally covered, as freeform responses are notoriously hard to analyze.
-However, based in the psychology of user behavior, I hypothesized that the vast majority of users would not edit these at all, a minority would append context, and an even tinier minority would actually edit the responses.
+However, based in the psychology of user behavior, I hypothesized that **the vast majority of users would not edit these at all**, a minority would append context, and an even tinier minority would actually edit the responses.
 This meant we could analyze them via simple string matching and only lose a few false negatives.

 <figure>